Subjects > Consumer opinion surveys

 The EU harmonised consumer confidence indicator is based on answers to the following four questions with five answer alternatives to each question (a lot better, a little better, the same, a little worse, a lot worse).
 (1) Expected change in financial situation of household over the next 12 months; (2) Expected change in general economic situation over next 12 months; (3) Expected change in unemployment over the next 12 months; and (4) Expected change in savings of household over next 12 months.
 The confidence indicator is expressed as the balance of positive over negative results.
 The confidence indicator published by the EC is constructed with double weights on the extremes.
 Responses “a lot better” and “a lot worse” get the weight 1 and “ a little better” and “ a little worse” get the weight 1/2, and “the same” has zero weight.

-The harmonised European series are seasonally adjusted using DAINTIES software.
-The direct method is used (i.e. national unadjusted series are aggregated prior to seasonal adjustment).
+The harmonised European series are seasonally adjusted using DAINTIES software for which the direct method is used (i.e. national unadjusted series are aggregated prior to seasonal adjustment).

 Recommended uses and limitations